Hans Belting: Fellowships and honours

-Belting was a member of scientific academies in Germany and the U.S., including the Heidelberg Academy of Sciences, a fellow of the Wissenschaftskolleg in Berlin, and honorary member of the Zentrum für Literatur- und Kulturforschung Berlin (since 2006).
-He was a member of the Order pour le Mérite of Arts and Sciences and a member of the Board of Trustees of the Museum of Modern Art Ludwig Foundation Vienna (MUMOK).
+Belting was a member of scientific academies in Germany and the U.S., including the Heidelberg Academy of Sciences and Humanities, a fellow of the Berlin Institute for Advanced Study, and honorary member of the Leibniz-Zentrum für Literatur- und Kulturforschung, Berlin.
+He was a member of the Order Pour le Mérite for Sciences and Arts and a member of the Board of Trustees of the Museum of Modern Art Ludwig Foundation Vienna (MUMOK).
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1992, and a member of the American Philosophical Society in 2005.
 He held a fellowship at Dumbarton Oaks of Harvard University in Washington, D.C.

 In 2016 Belting donated his private library in three parts to the libraries of the institutes of art history at Free University of Berlin, at Danube University Krems (Austria) as well as the Department of Art History of the Faculty of Arts of Masaryk University.
 Hence the last named the new library after him.